RaphaelBts/MovieSearch/README.md

 - **Available movies on a specific date in a given city** (example: Angers)
 ```
-Available movies tomorrow in Angers
+Movies available tomorrow in Angers
 ```
 ```
-Available movies in 4 days in Angers
+Movies available in 4 days in Angers
 ```
 - **All screenings on a specific date in a given city** (example: Lyon)
 ```